Positive curvature, torus symmetry, and matroids: From positive curvature to a rational cohomology CROSS

 \begin{lemma} Let $M^n$ be a closed, orientable, positively curved Riemannian manifold.
 Suppose that $N^{n-k}$ is a fixed-point component of an isometric circle action on $M$.
 Assume one of the following: \begin{enumerate} \item $M$ is a rational $\s$ up to degree $k + 1$. \item $M$ is a rational $\s^3 \times \HP$ up to degree $k + 1$, $H^{k+1}(M) = 0$, and $k \equiv 0 \bmod 4$. \item $M$ is a rational $\CP$, $\HP$, or $\s^p \times \HP$ for some $p \in \{2,3\}$ up to degree $k + 2$. \end{enumerate} Then $M$ is a rational $\s$, $\CP$, $\HP$, $\s^2 \times \HP$, or $\s^3 \times \HP$ up to degree $n - 2k + 3$.
 If additionally $k \leq \tfrac{n+5}{4}$, then $M^n$ is a rational cohomology $\s^n$, $\CP^{\frac n 2}$, $\HP^{\frac n 4}$, or $\s^p \times \HP^{\frac{n-p}{4}}$ for some $p \in \{2,3\}$. \end{lemma}

-Note that, for $k = 2$, the stronger conclusion that $M$ is diffeomorphic to $\s^n$ or $\CP^{\frac n 2}$ holds by Grove and Searle's theorem.
+Note that, for $k = 2$, the stronger conclusion that $M$ is diffeomorphic to $\s^n$ or $\CP^{\frac n 2}$ holds by a theorem of Grove and Searle (see Remark \ref{rem:GroveSearleCodim2}).
 In any case, it follows that the rational cohomology type in the assumption matches that in the conclusion.

 \begin{proof} Fix $e \in H^{k}(M)$ as in the Periodicity Lemma, so that $e$ induces periodicity in degrees from $k-2$ to $n-(k-2)$.

 First, in the case where $M$ is a rational $\s$ up to degree $k+1$, we have $H^i(M) = 0$ for $1 \leq i \leq k$.
 In particular, $e = 0$ and hence the injectivity of the multiplication map $H^i(M) \to H^{i+k}(M)$ for $i \leq n - 2k + 2$ implies that $H^i(M) = 0$ for all $0 < i < n - 2k+3$.
 This is equivalent to the conclusion that $M$ is a rational sphere up to degree $n - 2k + 3$.